Measuring Vibration with IMU Batch Sampler¶

 - INS_LOG_BAT_MASK can be used to sample just a single sensor.
 This will increase the number of samples retrieved from a single sensor (e.g. the best on the platform), which may provide better data for analysis

 - INS_LOG_BAT_CNT specifies the number of samples which will be collected.
 Increasing this will yield a more representative idea of problem frequencies.
-When divided by the sample rate will give the smallest frequency which can be detected, so 1024 samples at 1024kHz sampling will (poorly) pick up 0.5Hz frequencies
+When divided by the sample rate will give the lowest frequency which can be detected, so 1024 samples at 1024kHz sampling will (poorly) pick up 0.5Hz frequencies

 - INS_LOG_BAT_LGIN interval between pushing samples to the dataflash log, in ms. Increase this to reduce the time taken to flush data to the dataflash log, reducing cycle time.
 This will be at the expense of increased system load and possibly choking up the dataflash log for other messages